ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_6/W06_free-response--graphs_topological-sort_MSTs-binary-heaps.doc.md

 * Docs to Markdown version 1.0β34
 * Wed Oct 18 2023 16:29:52 GMT-0700 (PDT)
 * Source doc: W6 Coachable Practice HW 2.0
-* This document has images: check for >>>>>  gd2md-html alert:  inline image link in generated source and store images to your server.
-NOTE: Images in exported zip file from Google Docs may not appear in  the same order as they do in your doc.
-Please check the images!

-WARNING:
-You have 3 H1 headings.
-You may want to use the "H1 -> H2" option to demote all headings by one level.
 ----->

 # W6 Coachable Practice HW